Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_ManageStock.md

 [comment]: <> (Evtl.
 Link zu Basic OM process hinzufügen, wenn online)

-However, you can also perform stock postings manually if necessary, both for a single materials or for multiple materials at once.
+However, if necessary, you can also perform stock postings manually, both for a single material or for multiple materials at once.